monesidn/typescript-utils/README.md

 A collection of small utilities that I use almost everyday in TS projects.
 The best way to explore the project is checking the generated typedoc documentation.

+## ESM

+Since version 2.0.0 the project is using ESM as package system.
+This makes tree shaking work out of the box with no further issue.

 ## API

 You can explore the generated API definition here: